onuroezcelik/nd00333_AZMLND_C2/README.md

     2.2 Task type and data
    - Task type is selected as classification.
-   - The data asset is registered by locally uploading the csv file from https://archive.ics.uci.edu/dataset/222/bank+marketing
+   - The data asset is registered by locally uploading the csv file from https://www.kaggle.com/datasets/janiobachmann/bank-marketing-dataset
    ![](images/02_task_type_n_data.png)

    2.3 Task settings
-     The target column is selected as "y"
+     The target column is selected as "deposit"
      ![](images/03_task_settings.png)

      Additional configuration settings is done by